jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 The bdver and znver types represent AMD CPUs.

-bdver1 does not support these gcc flags:
+Perhaps the largest delta in compiler flags is between bdver1 and the rest. bdver1 does not support these gcc flags:
-  -mbmi
+  **-mbmi
   -mf16c
   -mfma
-  -mdirect-extern-access
+  -mdirect-extern-access**